rojaxthegreat/hubitat-simple-mqtt/README.md

 The client will automatically reconnect if the hub is restarted, the broker goes down, or the network is disconnected.
 You can always force a reconnect if anything goes wrong by invoking the `Initialize` command.

+### Updating

+If new versions of the driver are released, just go to the Drivers code and open the driver.
+Click the three-dot menu and choose `Import`.
+The new driver will be loaded automatically from GitHub.

 ## Examples